JonSalv2/Vancity-Pizza-Guide/README.md

 - **Collapsible mobile navigation** driven by a small vanilla JS script.
 - **Reusable styling** in a single stylesheet, based on an earthy Italian-countryside colour palette.
 - **Comparison table** on the Styles page that reflows into stacked cards on small screens.
-- **Recommendation form** with native HTML5 validation on the Submit page.
+- **Recommendation form** with native HTML5 validation on the Submit page (front-end only — see note below).

+> **Note:** the Submit form is not wired up to a backend yet.
+It validates input in the browser but does not actually send or store submissions.

 ## Pages